Lions (band): Musical style and influences

 In an interview with Spinner, Matt Drenik described the band's sound as "heavy riff-rock" that was "more in the hard rock vein than in the metal vein."
 Guitarist Austin Kalman described Lions sound, in Total Guitar, as "the halfway point between straight rock 'n' roll and punk and metal."
 Jason Bennett, if Nashville Scene, describes that band's music as "a ferocious blend of fuzz, sweat and riffs, with a slinky Southern groove holding it all together."
 In an article for Billboard magazine, Katie Hasty states that Lions "[combine] '70s hard rock and psych elements ... with buzzing, stoner guitar rifts and Drenik's strong wail."
 Houston Press writer Christopher Henderson states that "Lions are the Eagles of death metal, had they spent an entire adolescent summer with Black Flag's "In My Head," or Wolfmother for people who drink domestic beer."
-Eric Allen of Real Detroit Weekly has describe the band's sound as "a heavy blend of metal, psychedelic and hard rock that would make the former torchbearers of the genre happy."
+Eric Allen of Real Detroit Weekly has described the band's sound as "a heavy blend of metal, psychedelic and hard rock that would make the former torchbearers of the genre happy."

 Drenik has cited influences from Led Zeppelin and Black Sabbath, while guitarist Kalman cites Sonic Youth, Elliott Smith, The Beatles and avant-garde jazz music as influences on his playing.
 The band have also seen their music compared to Queens of the Stone Age, ZZ Top, Soundgarden, AC/DC, Nebula and Fu Manchu among others.